 The late Mark Gruenwald once stated that every comic book character was somebody’s favorite.
-Kind of an ironic view coming from the man who oversaw the Scourge storyline, but I tend to agree with Gruenwald’s gentle editorial admonishment to play responsibly with the lesser lights of a shared fictional universe.
+Kind of an ironic view coming from the man who oversaw the Scourge storyline, pills but I tend to agree with Gruenwald’s gentle editorial admonishment to play responsibly with the lesser lights of a shared fictional universe.

-Even as incorrigible a fan of b-through-z listers as myself, however, has to admit that there is a tier of characters to which Gruenwald’s maxim does not apply.
+Even as incorrigible a fan of b-through-z listers as myself, allergy however, surgery has to admit that there is a tier of characters to which Gruenwald’s maxim does not apply.
 Below Jack of Hearts (who is RAD), below Spoiler, below even Pantha lurks the realm of the truly unloved, characters so forgotten or despised that even the fanfic and cosplay crowds won’t sup at their table.

 They are, in short, “nobody’s favorites,” and I can’t think of a better place to start my examination of such characters than with this sartorially-challenged lass:

 …Looker, a one-time member of The Outsiders so ill-conceived that even the talented Alan Davis couldn’t make her look good.
 Look at her.
 She resembles the 4th runner up in the Miss Neapolitan Ice Cream pageant.

 Earning the title of “Worst Outsiders Character” is no mean feat.
 The team was assembled by Batman upon his resignation from the JLA, and one can only assume his spite led him to gather together some of the most god-awful rookie superheroes ever (along with Metamorpho and Black Lightning, who must have been in on the joke) in order to show who really was the driving force behind the League’s successes.